formosa-crypto/dilithium/proofs/README.md

 ### Docker

 The configuration of docker is highly OS specific.
-On Linux, this usually amounts to installing docker, enabling the docker daemon, adding the local user to the docker group, and rebooting.
+On Linux, this usually amounts to:

+- installing docker and enabling the docker daemon
+- adding the local user to the docker group
+- rebooting (to let the group changes take effect)

 ### Test Script

 If docker is configured correctly,

 ```
-$ make test
+$ make tests
 ```

 should set up a fresh Debian-based container, install the complete